 Being symbolically washed clean, our sins being forgiven by His death on the cross.

 Because Jesus instructed us to be baptized, baptism is an act of obedience.
 While it is not necessary for salvation, it demonstrates submission to God.
-We immerse at Athens Church because we believe Scripture shows that Jesus modeled that for us as the way to publicly acknowledge our faith in Him.
+We immerse at Mountain Lakes Church because we believe Scripture shows that Jesus modeled that for us as the way to publicly acknowledge our faith in Him.

 What About Infant Christening?